 Git is a commonly used decentralized source code repository.
 It was created by the Linux creator Linus Torvalds for the management of the Linux kernel source code.
 Whole services like GitHub are based around it.
-It is even used in IBM’s DevOps Services alongside the IBM Rational Team Concert™ source code repository.
-So if you want to program in the Linux world or use IBM’s DevOps Services with Git, it helps to have a good understanding of Git.
+So, if you want to program in the Linux world or use IBM’s DevOps Services with Git, it helps to have a good understanding of Git.

 When I started working with Git I had some experience with Concurrent Versions System (CVS) and Apache Subversion (SVN), so I tried to understand it in terms of those classic source code repository systems.
 That way of thinking only got me a limited understanding of Git’s capabilities.
 Since then I have grown to understand Git much better, so this article is a kind of “note to self” text to remind myself how Git works and explain it to those who are new to it.
 I assume you know your way around other more classical source code repositories like CVS or SVN.